FreeUKGen/MyopicVicar/doc/Setting up new application using myopicvicar code.md

 Switching From One application to Another:

-Stop the server; start the server in the application folder created in step 6
+Stop the server; start the server in the application folder created in step 6 for freecen, Myopicvicar for freereg and what ever is being used for freebmd